NeptuneHub/AudioMuse-AI-MusicServer/README.md

 * add the path of the song, and start the scanning, depending from the size of the library could takes several minutes.
 This is just to add the  song to the mediaserver
 * configure the path of `AudioMuse-AI` (the core contianer)

-After both of this point done, you can start the Sonic Analysis diectly from the Music Server, after the analysis is completed you can run the integrated Sonic Analysis function that now are:
+After both of this point done, you can start the Sonic Analysis directly from the Music Server, after the analysis is completed you can run the integrated Sonic Analysis function that now are:
 * Instan mix for both Artist and Song
 * Sonic Path
 * Sonic Fingerprint